 People often experience blurry vision after brain trauma, especially from a concussion, a type of traumatic brain injury (TBI).
 In fact, about 90% of patients with a traumatic brain injury will experience some visual symptoms that can negatively affect their quality of life.

-Fortunately, neuro-optometric therapy can offer relief to many patients with head injuries.
-Contact Revision Optix in Simpsonville to find out how we can help restore your vision and quality of life.
+Fortunately, neuro-optometric therapy can offer relief to many patients with severe head injuries.
+If you've sustained a brain injury, contact Revision Optix in Simpsonville to find out how we can help restore your vision and quality of life.

 While some minor head injuries result in nothing more than a bump or bruise, in more serious head injuries, known as traumatic brain injuries (TBIs), the brain impacts against the hard skull, often with powerful force.
 This impact can damage fragile nerves and blood vessels in the brain.
 Since 70% of our brain is responsible for visual processing, it’s no surprise that a TBI can cause blurred vision and other uncomfortable post-injury visual symptoms, such as:

 When a head injury occurs, vision problems often take a backseat to more urgent concerns, such as relieving pressure on the brain or treating lacerations to the head or face.
 But that doesn’t mean vision problems can or should be ignored.
 Any vision problems related to a head injury can severely affect a person’s ability to work, study, drive and carry out day-to-day tasks.

 A neuro-optometrist diagnoses and treats a whole range of communication problems between the visual system and the brain caused by traumatic brain injuries (TBI), physical disabilities or other neurological conditions, such as a stroke, Parkinson’s disease or multiple sclerosis.